 SEARS (with freestanding Auto Center) / F.W.
 WOOLWORTH 5 & 10 (with luncheonette) / MULKEY & JACKSON Supermarket / LIGGETT REXALL (with luncheonette) / Allstate Insurance Company / Baker's Shoes / Bell Brothers Shoes / Bill's men's wear / Brother & Sister Children's Shop / Catha's Toy & Hobby Center / Ed's men's wear / Ellen's Cleaners / Happy House Cards / Hinkle's Barber Shop / Household Finance Corporation / Ladies Bazaar / Mazer's for Modern Huntsville Furniture / Melody Music Center / National Key Company / Nita's Beauty Salon / Ready's Bakery / Three Sisters ladies' wear / Zale's Jewelers

 DUNNAVANT'S MALL TENANTS 1966:

-DUNNAVANT'S / PROPST DRUGS / Bartons Candy Shop / Caprice Coiffures by Brenda / Clark's Barber Shop / E Z Delicatessen / Maurice's Dress Shop / Merle Norman Cosmetic Studio / People's National Bank of Huntsville / Twenty-Eight Minute Ultra Clean / The Book Shop
+DUNNAVANT'S / PROPST DRUGS (with luncheonette) / Bartons Candy Shop / Caprice Coiffures by Brenda / Clark's Barber Shop / E Z Delicatessen / Maurice's Dress Shop / Merle Norman Cosmetic Studio / People's National Bank of Huntsville / Twenty-Eight Minute Ultra Clean / The Book Shop